colin-sonarsource/commonroom-scripts/webinar-data/README.md

 The CSV needs to include the following columns, in no particular order:

-A CSV with (at minimum) the following columns:

 - ID
 - User Name (Original Name)
 - Email